-A paper on election procedures was presented and accepted.
-It was agreed that a Nominating Committee be formed, at least one year prior to the election of any officer, to nominate a candidate or candidates for election by the Association.
+A paper on election procedures was accepted and it was agreed that a Nominating Committee be formed, at least one year prior to the election of any officer, to nominate a candidate or candidates for election by the Association.
 Members of the Association will be asked to nominate candidates by sending names supported by at least 6 members of the Association to the Nominating Committee.
 Six new committees established by the International Council were announced.
-The Fund Raising and Finance Committee (chair: Olof Hulten), the Legal Committee (chair: Cees Hamelink), the Membership Committee (chair: Kwame Boafo); the Publications Committee (chair: Brenda Dervin), the Research Policy Committee (chair: George Gerbner), and the Section Review Committee (chair: Karol Jakubowicz).
 The report of the Publications Committee was presented by its chair Brenda Dervin.
-Items for the Newsletter, for which a Call for Contributions appeared on the Daily Bulletin, should be in by December 1st 1990.
-Members of the Committee (Dervin, Cheesman, Carlsson, Jakubowicz, Pares i Maicas, Wasko, White) were thanked for their work.
 The proposal for an experimental IAMCR book series was accepted.

 A paper on External Relations was presented and approved.
-It was decided that the IAMCR will request the Unesco Executive Board to grant Category A status, ECOSOC to grant category 11 consultative status, ITU to grant appropriate INGO status, WIPO governing bodies to grant observer status, and ILO to grant appropriate consultative status.
-Negotiations should continue with pertinent non-governmental international organisations to pursue future cooperation.
+It was decided that the IAMCR will request the Unesco Executive Board to grant Category A status, ECOSOC to grant category II consultative status, ITU to grant appropriate INGO status, WIPO governing bodies to grant observer status, and ILO to grant appropriate consultative status.
+Negotiations should continue with pertinent non-governmental international organizations to pursue future cooperation.
 Official protocols of collaboration between IAMCR and the regional associations AMIC (Asia), ALAIC (Latin America) and ACCE (Africa) should be signed at the earliest convenient time.
 The Executive Board should enter discussions with COMNET directors about effective modes of cooperation and the possible exchange of the status of Associate member.

 On the Legal Seat it was agreed that the address of the legal seat of the Association in the country designated by the statutes is declared by the Executive Board by a simple majority.
 The legal seat will therefore remain in France and the Association will be legally registered in the country where the Administrative Office is located at any time.
-It was agreed by the Assembly that the Administrative Office of the Association will be established in Amsterdam, The Netherlands, and that the Fund Raising and Finance Committee shall seek adequate structural support for a fully independent and professional Administrative Office.
+It was agreed by the Assembly that the Administrative Office of the Association will be established in Amsterdam, The Netherlands, and that the Fund Raising and Finance Committee shall seek adequate structural support for a fully independent and professional Administrative Office